Source: Healthcare Finance

 CMS is proposing for the inpatient prospective payment system and the long-term care hospital prospective payment system to remove unnecessary, redundant, and process-driven measures from a number of quality reporting and pay-for-performance programs.

 It would eliminate a significant number of criteria acute care hospitals are currently required to report and it would remove duplicative measures across the five hospital quality and value-based purchasing programs.

 This would result in the removal of a total of 19 measures from the programs and would “de-duplicate” another 21 measures.

-EHRs are worth 40 percent of their score, as the highest rated, must-pass measure, Verma said.
+EHRs are worth 40% of their score, as the highest-rated, must-pass measure, Verma said.

-This results in the elimination of 25 total measures across the five programs, saving hospitals over 2 million hours of work and $75 million.
+This results in the elimination of 25 total measures across the five programs, saving hospitals over two million hours of work and $75 million.

 CMS is also proposing patients to have better access to hospital price information.

 The proposed rule would require hospitals to post their standard list of prices on the internet and in a machine-readable format, rather than just being required to make them available in some form.

 While hospitals are already required under guidelines developed by CMS to either make publicly available a list of their standard charges, or their policies for allowing the public to view a list of those charges upon request, CMS is updating its guidelines to specifically require that hospitals post this information.